 NOTE:

 If multiple anti-affinity rules are configured, multiple labels will be used to filter pods that require anti-affinity, and the newly created pods must be anti-affinity with all pods that meet the label filtering conditions.
-In this way, all the topology keys where the pods that meet the label filtering conditions locate will not be scheduled.
+In this way, all the topology domains where the pods that meet the label filtering conditions locate will not be scheduled.

 None